Habitual sins are problems for almost everyone. Perhaps even you! Maybe you are struggling with habitual sin and feel helpless and hopeless.

 - “What are my besetting sins and vulnerabilities to Satan’s attacks?”

 - “What are the circumstances of when, where, how, and with whom I commit my habitual sins?”

-- “What are the times, places, situations, and people that I need to avoid because they tempt me?”
+- “What are the times, places, situations, and people that I must avoid because they tempt me?”

-Write these down and commit to how you will avoid them.
-Be ready to have others involved in keeping you accountable to your commitments of avoiding evil behavior.
+Write down your answers and how you will avoid them.
+After that, ask others to keep you accountable for avoiding evil behavior.

-These steps may be short-term (like changing your bedtime to 10 p.m. for the next six months) or long-term (like deciding never to drink alcohol again), but they are critical to keeping us from the temptations that most seduce us.
+Some steps may be short-term, like changing your bedtime to 10 p.m. for the next six months.
+Other measures may be long-term, like deciding never to drink alcohol again.

-Now that we’ve taken a hard look at ourselves, where can we look next for real change and freedom?
-Check out the next blog article for these steps.
+Now that you have taken a hard look at yourself, where can you look next for real change and freedom?
+Check out the following blog article for these steps.